Evolution of strangeness and hyperons in quarkyonic matter: Introduction

-Among several possible resolutions to the hyperon puzzle, one direction is to assume the existence of quark matter inside neutron stars realized either by a phase transition at sufficiently low density \cite{Weissenborn:2011qu, Bonanno:2011ch, Lastowiecki:2011hh, Klahn:2013kga} or by a continuous crossover~\cite{Masuda:2012kf, Masuda:2012ed, Masuda:2015kha, Kojo:2014rca, Baym:2017whm, Baym:2019iky, Kojo:2021wax}.
-These studies suggest that treating the strangeness in terms of quarks may mitigate the hyperon problems.
-However, the realization of quark matter at high density may not be as simple as conventionally considered~\cite{Collins:1974ky}.
-Indeed, weak-coupling QCD at a large number of colors $N_c$ implies the possible picture of quarks remaining confined even though the bulk thermodynamic properties are described in terms of the quark degrees of freedom~\cite{McLerran:2007qj}.
-This is known as the concept of Quarkyonic Matter.
+Describing the evolution of matter from hadronic to quark matter is one of the most important challenges in quantum chromodynamics (QCD) and modern nuclear physics.
+The problem includes the evolution of matter compositions such as baryon species and lepton fraction.
+In neutron star phenomenology, the understanding of matter content at baryon densities above $n_B \gtrsim 2\nsat$ ($\nsat \approx 0.16\,\text{fm}^{-3}$: nuclear saturation density) is crucial to delineate not only the equation of state (EoS) but also transport phenomena such as cooling.
+The need for stiffening of the EoS at a relatively low density, around $1.5~\nsat$, is established phenomenologically~\cite{Drischler:2020fvz}.
+For the recent development at $n_B \lesssim 2 \nsat$, see Ref.~\cite{Drischler:2021kxf} for instance.

-Quarkyonic matter is a matter composed of the quark Fermi sea with the baryonic Fermi surface~\cite{McLerran:2007qj, Hidaka:2008yy, Andronic:2009gj, Kojo:2009ha, Kojo:2011cn}.
-Quarks near the Fermi surface are trapped into baryons until the color screening caused by quarks cuts off confining gluons.
-With this consideration the range of the quark chemical potential $\mu$ for Quarkyonic matter descriptions is estimated to be $\Lambda_{\rm QCD} \lesssim \mu \lesssim \sqrt{N_c} \Lambda_{\rm QCD}$~\cite{McLerran:2007qj}.
+To bridge nuclear and quark matter descriptions, seminal works have elaborated Quarkyonic matter models, applying them to neutron-star phenomenology~\cite{McLerran:2018hbz} and also to nuclear matter~\cite{Koch:2024zag, McLerran:2024rvk}.
+Quarkyonic matter~\cite{McLerran:2007qj} is a matter composed of the quark Fermi sea with the baryonic Fermi surface~\cite{McLerran:2007qj, Hidaka:2008yy, Andronic:2009gj, Kojo:2009ha, Kojo:2011cn}, and color confinement remains important until the color screening caused by quarks cuts off confining gluons.
+Quarks near the Fermi surface are trapped into baryons, while the bulk of the Fermi sea is filled equally by quark states at different colors and hence is color singlet.
+The range of the quark chemical potential $\mu$ for Quarkyonic matter descriptions is estimated to be $\Lambda_{\rm QCD} \lesssim \mu \lesssim \sqrt{N_c} \Lambda_{\rm QCD}$~\cite{McLerran:2007qj} with $\Lambda_{\rm QCD}$ and $N_c$ being the typical non-perturbative scale in QCD and the number of colors, respectively.